Tipoca/scaml/README.md

 > Scam never calls itself a scam.

+Small and Simple Strict Subset of OCaml for Smart contracts.

 ## Strict subset of OCaml

 SCaml is a **strict** subset of OCaml programming language.